Hola, friends!! In honor of the upcoming holiday, I’m sharing how to create a neutral Cinco de Mayo tablescape, and I hope you’ll join me.

 When my dinner club decided on a Cinco de Mayo Fiesta for our theme this month, I kind of panicked, since you would typically use a lot of color for a fiesta themed party.

-As with any decorating, it is much easier to create a look or design, if you begin with an inspiration piece.
+As with any decorating, it is much easier to design a space, if you begin with an inspiration piece.

 my inspiration piece

 They also sold the blankets, and I was able to find several neutral color ones and brought them home to use on my own patio.

-A friend referred to them as the “fireside throw”, and that stuck.
+A friend referred to them as the “fireside throw” and that stuck.
 So they will always be called the “fireside throw” at my house.

 When I was thinking of ideas for my fiesta themed table, I remembered my neutral blankets.

 This covered most of the table, but was a little different twist on the way you would typically use a tablecloth.

 I added a handwritten place card to each one, but they are just as cute without.

 My Christmas Cactus needed a trim so I placed a sprig of the cuttings on each plate underneath the napkin.

 I thought the cilantro, since it is also referred to as “mexican parsley” was perfect for this table.

-For the candle holders, I put a long taper in the bottles and let it rest on the bottom of the jar and lean a bit.
+For the candleholders, I put a long taper in the bottles and let it rest on the bottom of the bottle and lean a bit.

-For the finishing touches to my table, I added a few limes scattered around, and placed a Topo Chico for each guest.
+For the finishing touches to my neutral Cinco de Mayo tablescape, I added a few limes scattered around the table, and a Topo Chico for each guest.